To Archers & Club Recorders:

 - Please ensure any record claim is submitted within a calendar month of the round being shot; earlier if possible.
 It can be sent by e-Mail with a scanned copy of the score sheet, though it may also require a follow-up hard copy of the score sheet

 - Claims for classifications and medals may be made at any time as long as the necessary score sheets are attached.
-For a more detailed explanation of the classifications system and other awards available CLICK HERE (on the Archery Australia website).

 - State “6 Gold” & “Perfect” Medals (silver medals) may only be claimed at State Championships events